gnader/gnader.github.io/_publications/2021_knitkit.md

 <code>
 @article{knitkit2021,
-  author    = {Nader, Georges and Quek, Yu Han and Chia, Pei Zhi and Weeger, Oliver and Yeung, Sai-Kit}, title     = {KnitKit : A flexible system for machine knitting of customizable textiles}, journal   = {ACM Transactions on Graphics (TOG)}, number    = {4}, volume    = {40},
+  author    = {Nader, Georges and Quek, Yu Han and Chia, Pei Zhi and Weeger, Oliver and Yeung, Sai-Kit}, title     = {KnitKit: A flexible system for machine knitting of customizable textiles}, journal   = {ACM Transactions on Graphics (TOG)}, number    = {4}, volume    = {40},